LeaveNhA/LeaveNhA/README.md

-*I believe that everyone deserves a better life, and the knowledge is THE key to that.
+*I believe that everyone deserves a better life, and knowledge is THE key to that.
 I’m passionate about helping that disseminate knowledge to everyone.*

 ---